graycoreio/daffodil/libs/design/tabs/README.md

 | Right Arrow |  Moves focus and activates next tab.
 If focus is on the last tab, moves focus to the first tab. |
 | Home |  Moves focus and activates first tab. |
 | End |  Moves focus and activates last tab. |

+### Link Mode
+Tabs can operate in "link mode" which replaces the tab buttons with anchors.
+This allows the selected tab to be connected to the URL.
+To use this mode, set `linkMode` to `true` on the tabs component.
+By default, the current URL and `tab` query param will be used.
+These can be overriden with the `url` and `queryParam` inputs respectively.